fmgarage/ft-fms-docker/README.md

 Folders (for databases, backups…) are created on container start but not reconnected if you reboot and start Docker Desktop again.
 Existing files will not be overwritten, but new volumes must be created and attached to the local folders.
 This happens in the `start_server` script, where the wsl directory is checked before starting the container.
 It is considered a workaround to this issue: [docker/for-win/issues/10060](https://github.com/docker/for-win/issues/10060)

-[comment]: <> (You will have to confirm the deletion of a success flag file while installing a new fmserver image.)

 Sometimes when stopping the server container with `tools/stop_server`, the fmshelper process doesn't exit.
 We're still figuring out why.
 The StopTimeout for the container is 10 minutes, after that it will be stopped forcefully.
 You can take a shortcut with `docker stop fms-[name-tag] -t 5` (stop with timeout 5 seconds).